From Signed Networks to Group Graphs: Discussion

 We can understand how this loss function $L$ measures the lack of balance as follows.
 The trace of a matrix is equal to the sum of the eigenvalues $\lambda_n$ of that matrix and there are $d$ eigenvalues for a $d \times d$ unitary matrix.
-For unitary matrices I know that all the eigenvalues have modulus one, $\lambda_n=\exp(i\theta_n)$.
+All the eigenvalues of a unitary matrix have modulus one, $\lambda_n=\exp(i\theta_n)$.
 Thus the modulus of each trace can not be bigger than $d$ which happens only when all eigenvalues are $1$, i.e.\ for the unit matrix, the representation of the identity element.
 Hence I know that $L \leq d |\Ccal|$ where I have equality only if $\Lambda(C)=e$ for all closed semiwalks $C$ as $\Dmat(e)$ is always the unit matrix.

 It is sometimes helpful to rewrite this in the form \beq H(\Ggraph,D) = 1 - \frac{1}{d |\mathcal{C}|} \sum_{C \in \Ccal} \mathrm{Re} \Big[ \mathrm{Tr} \big(\Dmat(\Lambda(C))\big) \Big] \geq 0 \, . \eeq For a group graph in a unitary representation, this $H$ has a minimum value of zero which is only achieved if the group graph is balanced.
 Thus $H$ provides a measure of the distance a group graph is from balance.